 Proposal Statement: EEA Agencies - Where investment alternatives, such as repairing leak-prone pipe or electrification, are the better long-term financial and environmental choice, eligible infrastructure replacement should not be the sole factor the Department considers in accepting a GSEP.
 Emission reductions should be added as a consideration in the Department’s acceptance of GSEPs.

-Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET; PowerOptions; LDCs (Berkshire, Eversource, National Grid, Unitil)
+Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET; PowerOptions; LDCs (Berkshire, Eversource, National Grid, Unitil); Jonathan Buonocore

 Statements in Support: